DraconicStudios1/BOSCO_Assistant_MSTR/README.md

 KNOWN BUGS FOR V0.1.1
 -Bug #1: You have to manually refresh the time until it shows correctly, I dont know how to fix this so wait for a while lol

+# ALPHA 0.2.0, END OF ALPHA

+-Major graphical overhaul, including a new title bar, buttons, and an app border.

+-Major bug fixes with how schedules are displayed

+-All Images must be kept in the same folder you are starting this in.

+# END OF ALPHA NOTE

+This was a wonderful project for me to use to learn python and tkinter and PIL image embedding, the next version will NOT use Tkinter, due to its inability to natively support transparent images as well as general clunky-ness

+Stay tuned for BOSCO Beta!